 For purchased repellents, Alabama Extension offers a comparison of products — by active ingredients, cost, which plants can be treated with each product, frequency of re-application for best effectiveness, and more.
 The comparison is in the publication An overview and cost analysis of deer repellents for homeowners and landowners.

 The publication explains that some repellents work by having a bitter taste, and others work by having an awful smell or appearance.
 Repellents need to be applied before deer find the plants and learn that the plants are good to eat.
 Each product has its own schedule for re-applying it.
 For best effectiveness, follow the instructions on your product.

 One of my gardening friends uses the repellent product Plantskydd , which is organic-approved, to keep deer from demolishing her crops.
+It works in her yard.
 She lives in a neighborhood that has numerous resident deer, but it is unlikely that the HOA would approve the kind of fence needed to keep them out of her garden.

 Brie Arthur, author of Foodscape Revolution, relies on a different repellent, one that incorporates botanical oils, by I Must Garden.
 She says that is her favorite brand of repellent — it makes other formulations for other animal-pests.
 However, I have not found any confirmation that the product is OMRI-approved, so it may not be strictly organic.